emmt/Xlib.jl/README.md

 # A Julia interface to the X11 library

 **Xlib.jl** is a Julia package which aims at using X11 library (as a client) directly from Julia.
-The Package is far from complete (all constants, most structures and some functions are covered).
+The Package is far from complete: all constants and all structures are covered and only some functions have been wrapped (and tested).

 ## Installation